-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services Extractions Limited to 1 extraction(s) every five years Prosthodontics, Other Oral/Maxillofacial Surgery, Other Services Limited to 1 service(s) every five years 50% coinsurance.50% coinsurance.For information regarding dental exclusions, refer to Chapter 4, Section 3.1.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-In-Network There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-In-Network There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+There is no coinsurance, copayment, or deductible for diabetes self-management training, diabetic services and supplies.
+Prior Authorization may be required .

-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-In-Network There is no coinsurance, copayment, or deductible for diabetes self-management training, diabetic services and supplies.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+Diabetes self-management training is covered under certain conditions.